Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 platform with an email addressed to Jonasitoelprogramdor@journeyman.com.
 This facilitates the user sending an email and thus encourages the user to send an email.

+## Links section
+Displays icons that open up their respective social media pages in a new tab on clicking.
+This allows the user to easily post about, share or find out additional information about the site.

+## Note on APIs

 `python3 -m http.server`